trillianjose/on_track/README.md

 # OnTrack

-This project we got to make our own framework in order to use it as a bootstrap for our webpage.
-Was a challenge just to adapt the syntax and our way to make a simple webpage.
-This experience is very useful for us on the future, most likely will make easier the next time we use it.
+This is a framework created just to complete a project we had, got the essential things that any webpage creator need in order to make a website, strong bases on CSS and even a slide show complete it with some JS.

 ### TOOLS
-- HTML
+- JavaScript
 - CSS
 - SCSS